Home » About Truck Driving as a Career

 Quote from a job available on CDL Job Now: “Options for medical, dental, vision and life insurance, short-term disability and more

-Most trucking companies offer both health and dental insurance.
+Most top trucking companies offer both health and dental insurance.
 Larger companies offer stock options and retirement accounts.
 Truckers can expect sick and paid vacation days each year, both amounts that will increase the longer you stay with the company.
 Prescription medication coverage, life insurance policies, and other forms of medical assistance are also generally offered as part of a benefits package.
 In addition, you can expect pay bonuses and increases on an annual basis.

 Life on the Road